vlados/laravel-unique-urls/README.md

 ### Goals:
 - When create or update a model to generate a unique url based on urlStrategy() function inside each model
+- Possibility to have different urls for the different languages (not only a prefix in the beginning)
 - If the url exists to create a new url with suffix _1, _2, etc.
 - If we update the model to create a redirect from the old to the new url
+- If there is a multiple redirects to redirect only to the last one
+- Possibility to have an url depending on relations (category-name/product-name)

 ## Installation